nswarm/apyxl/README.md

 ### Parser Config

-Parser config is an option set of configuration that parsers need to accept to support certain built-in features.
+Parser config is optional configuration that parsers need to accept to support certain built-in features.
+Parser config needs to be implemented individually in each Parser.

 Parser config can be supplied to the CLI as a json file.

+See the struct `parser::Config` for more info.

 ### Debugging Validation Errors